What is a Visa?

 Click Here: Apply for Australian Visa

 Many people from around the world wish to travel to the United Kingdom.
 To enter the UK, you need a Visa unless you belong to a country that is exempted from applying for a Visa.
 There are different types of Visas issued by the UK depending on the purpose of your visit.
 Indians can fill the Visa application form, pay the fees and book an appointment with the Visa application center online.
 When you visit the Visa application center, ensure that you carry all the required documents along with you.
-Check out more details in our uk visa section.

 Canada is one of the popular destinations in the world and many people plan to visit the country for various reasons.
 Some go there to study, some for work and there are others who visit the country for the purpose of tourism or to meet their friends and relatives.
 To enter the country you require a Visa.
 Indians can apply for a Canadian Visa by downloading and filling up the application form online, printing it out and then submitting it along with the required documents at the local Canada Visa Application Centre.
-Know more about this Visa from our canada visa section.

 The Schengen region is comprised of 26 countries, which have agreed to allow their citizens free movement within the area.
 Out of these 26, 4 countries are part of the EFTA and 22 countries are part of the EU.
 To enter the Schengen region you need a Schengen Visa.
 Indians can apply for a Schengen Visa at the consulate office of any of the 26 countries.
-To get more information about this visa, visit our schengen visa section.

 Indian citizens do not require visa to visit Nepal, Bhutan and Mauritius.
 However, they need visas to enter countries like Argentina, Australia, Armenia, Egypt, France, New Zealand, Singapore, United States, and United Kingdom to name a few.
 E-Visa is application for Indian citizens in the countries like Georgia, Gabon, Kenya, Kenya, Bahrain, Rwanda etc. The visa on arrival option is available for them in countries like Saint Lucia, Jordan, Guyana, Guinea-Bissau, Ethiopia, Burundi, Cambodia etc.